Please send your event information to the Webmaster for inclusion on the calendar. Items on the calendar are updated one week in advance.

 Register for our next meeting, January 6th, here.

 Trans Inclusion in Congregations from Transforming Hearts Collective

 UUJAZ is thrilled to provide access to this online course on radical welcoming for all AZ UUs, thanks to a generous grant from the UU Funding panel.
 This course on transformational culture shift counts towards your annual Welcoming Congregation renewal.
 Contact us for your free login code (usually $125 per person) to explore this course at your own pace, or create a group at your congregation to take it together!
-If you’re interested in taking this course through UUJAZ, Janine Gelsinger is happy to schedule a time to facilitate.
-Contact her at email@example.com.
+If you’re interested in taking this course through UUJAZ, facilitated by Janine Gelsinger, fill out this form, and groups will be scheduled soon.